dodomiyake/feyse-calendar-app/README.md

 ## Acknowledgments

-Feel free to explore and customize the Coding Quiz App based on your project's needs.
+Feel free to explore and customize the Work Day SCheduler App based on your project's needs.

 ## Contact